 Children from Herne predominantly transfer to The Petersfield School at the age of eleven years.
 Parents and pupils are invited and encouraged to visit the school in preparation for this transfer.
-A booklet of information about Secondary Education is sent to parents in the Autumn Term of their child's final year at Herne.

 We have very strong links with both TPS and Churcher's College and these significantly benefit our children from Year 3 onwards.